Solar emergency backstop

 • configuring the installation to communicate with the relevant distribution business’ utility server.

-A male and a female sitting together inside while looking at a laptop
+A couple sitting together inside while looking at a laptop

 Need to know more?